• FAQ

 “(Writers) never ask one another where we get our ideas.
 We know we don’t know.”
 Stephen King.

-Okay, the truth is I don’t know where ideas come from.
+For some reason I’ve never had trouble getting ideas.
+I have notebooks full of them, though some are a whole lot better than others.
+And the truth is, there is no easy answer to where they come from.
 My best guess is that they come from some cosmic blending of all the experiences I’ve had, the books I’ve read, the people I’ve met, the music I’ve listened to, the sunrises I’ve watched, the meals I’ve shared, the journeys I’ve taken.
-Like my brain is some super sophisticated blender that mashes things together without obliterating them.
+It's like my brain is some super sophisticated blender that mashes things together without obliterating them.

 How long does it take you to write a book?